dtsecon/ccell/README.md

 **ccell** is a generic tool for read and write cells from workbooks (spreadsheets). **ccell** stands for (**c**)hange **cell**.
 It supports **ods**, **xlsx**, **xlsm** and **xls** file formats

- * For the description of modio tool visit
+ * For the description of ccell tool visit
    https://github.com/dtsecon/ccell

  * To submit bug reports and feature suggestions, or to track changes visit: